libor-m/ngs-course/03-advanced.rst

 Unix - Advanced II
 ==================

+Scripting session:

-Scripting session: scripting in one line using ``awk``, writing functions and scripts in shell, and running procedures in parallel.
+- scripting in one line using ``awk``
+- writing functions and scripts in shell
+- speeding up your processing by running in parallel

 Scripting in one line (awk)